-We provide free transport to around 12820 children and young people who attend mainstream or special school (Reception to year 11).
+We currently (January 2022) provide free transport to around 12800 children and young people who attend mainstream school (Reception to year 11).
 They travel on either dedicated school vehicles (78%) which may include bus, taxi or public bus and train services (22%)

-Around 1870 of learners live within the statutory minimum distance of school.
-They are eligible for free transport, because there isn't an available walking route for them to use.
-A further 410 children qualify for free transport due to their local catchment school being full.
+Around 11% (1870) of children qualify for free transport because although they live within the statutory minimum distance of school there isn't an available walking route for them to use.

+A further 2.4% (40) children qualify for free transport due to their local catchment school being full.

 Children and young people who do not qualify for free transport are required to travel to school/college independently or under the supervision of their parent/carers.
-A number of children and young people do not qualify, because they attend a school of their parent/carer's choice rather than their local or catchment school.
-Requests made via our contact centre to both admissions and transport teams suggest, that transport availability is not always considered by all parent/carers when giving preference to a different school.
+A number of children and young people do not qualify because they attend a school of their parent/carer's choice rather than their local or catchment school.
+Transport availability is not considered by all parent/carers when making this choice.